-Regarding Paid Family Leave (PFL), every claim has a seven-day, non-payable waiting period; the patient needs to be a caregiver of a sick child, spouse, parent, registered domestic partner or the parent bonding with a new child to collect PFL benefits.
-The only exception to the waiting period is when a woman transitions from an SDI claim for pregnancy to a PFL claim for bonding with her newborn.
+A Paid Family Leave (PFL) claim has a seven-day, non-payable waiting period.
+Your patient’s caregiver who is caring for their seriously ill child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, or registered domestic partner, or the parent bonding with a new child must be unable to do their regular or customary work for at least eight days to be eligible for PFL benefits.
+The only exception to the waiting period is when a woman transitions from a DI claim for pregnancy to a PFL claim for bonding with her newborn.

 Elective and cosmetic surgeries are covered by SDI.
 The patient must meet the eligibility requirements.

 Disabilities caused by substance abuse and/or addiction are covered by SDI.
 There may be some limitations specific to these claims.